Alexander Shotman

-Alexander Edmund (Vasil’evich) Shotman (6 September 1880, Aleksandrovskoe – 30 September 1937) was a Russian Bolshevik revolutionary and statesman of Finnish origin.
+Alexander Edmund (Vasil’evich) Shotman (6 September 1880, Aleksandrovskoe – 30 October 1937) was a Russian Bolshevik revolutionary and statesman of Finnish origin.

 He joined the Union of the Struggle for the Liberation of the Working Class in 1895.

 Biography

 Early life

 Born into a working-class family.
 His grandfather was a lensmann and his father was a former filmmaker who moved to St. Petersburg.
-He started to work as a machinist from a young age Lessner, Nobel and Obukhovsky factories.
+He started to work as a machinist from a young age in the Lessner, Nobel and Obukhovsky factories.

 Revolutionary activities

 In 1899 Shotman joined the St. Petersburg League of Struggle for the Emancipation of the Working Class and the Russian Social Democratic Labour Party at the same time.
 Shotman was a delegate to the Second Congress of the RSDLP and joined its Bolshevik faction after the split.

-During the 1905 Revolution, he was a member of the St. Petersburg Party Committee, after the expulsion in the fall of 1905 he was a member of the Odessa Committee.
-Upon his return to the capital, he was co-opted into the St. Petersburg Committee, again worked in the Vyborg region.
+During the 1905 Revolution, he was a member of the St. Petersburg Party Committee and after his expulsion in the fall of 1905 he was a member of the Odessa Committee.
+Upon his return to the capital, he was co-opted into the St. Petersburg Committee, again working in the Vyborg region.
 In 1908 A. V. Shotman was a member of the Central Board of the Union of Metalworkers; at the same time, he worked in the underground organization of the Vasileostrovsky district.